onconova/onconova/pop-docs/docs/faq.md

 #### Does POP support Single Sign-On (SSO)?
-Yes — POP integrates with the Django-AllAuth authentication framework and provides built-in SSO support for Google and Microsoft.
+Yes, POP integrates with the Django-AllAuth authentication framework and provides built-in SSO support for Google and Microsoft.
 See the [Authentication guide](guide/security/authentication.md) for integration instructions.

 ---

 #### Can I export data from POP for my research?
-Yes — users with sufficient access (typically Project Managers or higher) can export anonymized or pseudonymized patient case data, depending on their access level and project permissions.
+Yes, users with sufficient access (typically Project Managers or higher) can export anonymized or pseudonymized patient case data, depending on their access level and project permissions.
 See [Access Control](guide/security/permissions.md) for details.

 ---